 Q. What if I leave Medi-Share when open enrollment is not available?

-A. If you end your Medi-Share membership or your membership is placed in inactive status (either due to your failure to share or failure to follow the Medi-Share Guidelines) outside of the Open Enrollment period, which, for coverage starting in 2015, is between November 15, 2014 and February 15, 2015, then you will not be able to enroll in a Qualified Health Plan until the next open enrollment period begins.
+A. If you end your Medi-Share membership or your membership is placed in inactive status (either due to your failure to share or failure to follow the Medi-Share Guidelines) outside of the Open Enrollment period, then you will not be able to enroll in a Qualified Health Plan until the next open enrollment period begins.
 This means that you will not be in compliance with the law and you will be subject to the law's tax penalty for not having coverage for the months that you are not either enrolled in a Qualified Health Plan or are a member of a health care sharing ministry.

 Q. Does Medi-Share have an open enrollment period?